Having a judgment filed against you brings with it a new level of debt collection. Thankfully, there are some things you can do to ease the pain.

 That said, it’s possible that the creditor filed the lawsuit and either served you incorrectly or not at all.
 It’s also possible that you got the lawsuit papers and didn’t realize they were more than just more letters from the creditor.

-The most common ways you may find out that there are outstanding judgements against you in one of the following ways:
+The most common ways you may find out that there are outstanding judgments against you are:

 - letter in the mail or phone call from the collection attorneys;